 - Product designers should explain how they conducted user testing while keeping HCD in mind.
 They should explain how they conducted structured interviews during this.
 Designers should talk about how they collected results and analyzed them.

 Answer: You should expect detailed responses to this open-ended question.
-Candidates should talk about which app they reviewed as a case study.
+Candidates should talk about which app they reviewed as a case study and you can ask follow-up questions.
 They might talk about leading products from companies like Amazon, Microsoft, Adobe, etc. Candidates might also talk about apps like Uber or Netflix.
 Expect to hear about the lessons they learned by studying these apps.

 Product design interview questions for senior designers

-The following questions are suitable for interviewing senior product designers:
+The following product design interview questions are suitable for interviewing senior product designers: